 The Airmen's Stories - Sgt.
 J W Slade

-John William Slade, from Weston-super-Mare, was born in late 1916 in Swansea and joined the RAFVR about June 1939 as an Airman u/t Pilot.
+John William Slade, from Weston-super-Mare, was born in late 1916 in Swansea and attended Cardiff Technical College before joining the RAFVR about June 1939 as an Airman u/t Pilot.

 Called up on 1st September 1939 he completed his training and joined 64 Squadron at Leconfield in mid-September 1940.

 He flew his first operational sortie on the 27th.

 Commissioned in July 1941, Slade apparently joined 603 Squadron early in 1942.
 On